openharmony/docs/en/application-dev/security/CryptoArchitectureKit/crypto-sm4-sym-encrypt-decrypt-gcm-by-segment.md

   }
   // Decrypt the message by segment. async function decryptMessagePromise(symKey: cryptoFramework.SymKey, cipherText: cryptoFramework.DataBlob) {
-    let decoder = cryptoFramework.createCipher('AES128|GCM|PKCS7');
+    let decoder = cryptoFramework.createCipher('SM4_128|GCM|PKCS7');
     await decoder.init(cryptoFramework.CryptoMode.DECRYPT_MODE, symKey, gcmParams);
-    let updateLength = 20; // Set the data chunk to be passed in each time to 20 bytes.
+    let updateLength = 20; // Set the length of the data to be passed in each time to 20 bytes.
 You can set this parameter as required. let decryptText = new Uint8Array();
     for (let i = 0; i < cipherText.data.length; i += updateLength) {
       let updateMessage = cipherText.data.subarray(i, i + updateLength);